Skip to content

 News -

-Met officer convicted of rape
+Former Met officer sentenced for rape

-The offence relates to an incident that happened between mid-January and early February in 2020 when PC Watts was off-duty.
+The offence relates to an incident that happened between mid-January and early February in 2020 when Watts was off-duty.

 The victim-survivor has been supported throughout the course of the investigation and trial by dedicated specialist officers.